Ryo-N7/tvthemes/README.md

-Instead of dealing with `extrafont` yourself, I repurposed the `import_*()` functions from the `hrbrmstrthemes` package so you can import the fonts very easily.
+Instead of dealing with `extrafont` yourself, I repurposed the `import_*()` functions from the `hrbrmstrthemes` package so you can import the included fonts very easily.
 Do note that you still might need to install the fonts directly on your computer from the `.ttf` files found in `inst/fonts`.

 The help files for each function tells you the recommended font names in case you forget\!
-Besides the really custom stuff like for “The Simpsons”, “Rick & Morty”, “Spongebob”, font preferences are really up to you.
+Besides the really custom stuff like for “The Simpsons”, “Rick & Morty”, and “SpongeBob”, font preferences are really up to you.

 ``` r
 import_simpsons()         ## "Akbar" font